carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 guarantee that this tag is accurate.
 This should be considered a best effort to locate the OCI Images.
 When the tag is not present in the expected location `imgpkg` will assume that the Bundle was copied with `SingleRepository` strategy with no overrides.

+##### Searching order for OCI Image

+The priority order to find the Image location is:

+1. Bundle Registry URL + Location specified in the ImagesLocation configuration
+1. `registry` field from `ImagesLocation` + Location specified in the `ImagesLocation` configuration
+1. Bundle Registry URL + Bundle Location + @sha256:{Image SHA}
+   **Note:** We need to keep this possible location for retro compatibility.
+1. Location present in ImagesLock file

+**Note:** `copy` and `pull` will have to be able to implement the above search

+#### Registry replication considerations

+Given that Registries can define replication of OCI Images this can be a challenge to `imgpkg` because it relies on the Registry Location to find the Images.
+One example of this problem is:

+1. User creates a Bundle in registry.io/bundle
+1. User copies Bundle to private.registry.io/copied-bundle
+1. Registry is being replicated to other.registry.io
+1. User pulls Bundle from replicated Registry other.registry.io/copied-bundle

+At this point in time the OCI Image can be in

+- other.registry.io
+- private.registry.io
+- registry.io

+`imgpkg` only is aware of `registry.io` (the original location of the OCI Image) and `other.registry.io` (the location where the Bundle is being pulled)

+If the Registry URL to where the Bundle is copied is saved in the `ImagesLocation` file, `imgpkg`, would be able to know about the interim registry, allowing for a best effort find of all the OCI Images.

+**Note:** It is out of scope situations where not all OCI Images are relocated. `imgpkg` will try to do a best effort to find all the OCI Images for a particular Bundle using the order defined [here](#searching-order-for-oci-image).

 ### Use Cases